 - identifying opportunities to include anti-slavery matters in employee training programs.

-This ACA Compliance Group Slavery and Human Trafficking Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year from January 1, 2018 to December 31, 2018.
-This statement was approved by the Board of Directors of SIH ACA Topco, L.P. on January 22, 2019.
+This ACA Compliance Group Slavery and Human Trafficking Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year from January 1, 2019 to December 31, 2019.
+This statement was approved by the Board of Directors of SIH ACA Topco, L.P.